-The East Coast or East Cape as it is more commonly known is one of the few unspoilt coastal areas in the North island, many of the towns or attractions haven’t changed in the 30 + years that I have been visiting the East Coast – this for many people is the main attraction of the East Cape !
+The East Coast or East Cape, as it is sometimes known is one of the few unspoilt coastal areas in the North Island, many of the local towns or attractions haven’t changed in the 30 + years that I have been visiting the East Coast.

 The coastal road to the East Cape is perfect for campervans there are several sites to park and camp for the night all of them with access to the sea and beautiful coastal views – The drive around the East cape is a little bit “off the beaten track” so be sure to keep your fuel topped up, as there are limited refueling opportunities between major towns.

-Tolaga Bay is one of my favorite spots on the East Cape – a basic but very nice caravan park right on the beach, there is an interesting walk to Cooks Cove, another attraction is the Tolaga Bay Wharf – this concrete wharf is a prime spot to catch a fish for dinner or maybe a small shark? – You won’t see many people swimming from this wharf !
+Tolaga Bay is one of my favorite spots on the East Cape – a basic but very nice caravan park right on the beach, there is an interesting walk to Cooks Cove, another attraction is the Tolaga Bay Wharf, this concrete wharf is a prime spot to catch a fish for dinner or maybe a small shark?

 Lake Waikareti is my recommendation if you decide to walk in the area, you can stay in the local camping ground and enjoy the track as a single day walk, or take your time and walk as a leisurely two day walk, by staying overnight in Sandy Bay hut – this hut is in a stunning location on the shores of Lake Waikareti.
 I view the Lake Waikareti track a superior walk to the so called “Great Walk ” around Lake Waikaremoana that most people gravitate to.